One with nature and culture. A Bornean escape in Malaysia’s rich diverse state – Sabah.

-“You don’t wake up in the morning with the sound of a boorish alarm clock like a cat that’s hit by a pan.
-You don’t scuttle, walk like a zombie and hurriedly go downstairs for a sip of coffee that’s so hot that it could almost cook your tongue.
-Rather, you wake up with a melodic symphony coming from an orchestra of 568 species of birds, skillfully amplified by the refreshing tropical zephyr of one of the world’s oldest rainforests.
-You check the time, slowly get up from the bed and head out to open the door to welcome a new day in Sabah.”
+You don’t wake up in the morning with the sound of a boorish alarm clock like a cat that’s hit by a pan.
+You don’t scuttle, walk like a zombie and hurriedly go downstairs for a sip of coffee that’s too hot that it could almost cook your tongue.
+Rather, you wake up to a symphony orchestra brought on by 568 species of birds and amplified by a refreshing tropical zephyr from one of the world’s oldest rainforests.
+You check the time, slowly get up from the bed and head out to open the door to welcome a new day in Sabah.

 A 25minute flight from the vibrant city of KK to the little Hong Kong of Sabah, I reached Sandakan.
 The second largest city in Sabah situated on the north-eastern coast of Borneo and is the administrative center of the Sandakan Division.
 It had served as the capital of the British North Borneo during the colonial time.

 The pages of history came flashing before me once again.
 Sandakan, formerly known as Elopura, was also a site of WWII.
 The Sandakan airport used to be a Japanese airfield that was built by the forced labor of 6000 Javanese civilians and allied prisoners of war.
 In 1945, the surviving Australian prisoners were sent on the Sandakan Death Marches and only 6 of them survived.